rebelsky/sams-assorted-musings-reflections/shut-down-gccs-2020-06-10.md

 number: 1082
 tags: [Grinnell](index-grinnell), things I was writing anyway
 blurb: How I spent my day.
-version: 1.0
+version: 1.0.1
 released: 2020-06-10
-current:
+current: 2020-06-10
 ---
-Today was #ShutDownSTEM day.
+Today was [#ShutDownSTEM](https://www.shutdownstem.com/) day.
 From my perspective, the primary idea was to take a day away from our professional responsibilities and to spend the day learning about anti-racism and initiating longer-term action on anti-racist behavior.
 For most researchers, it's hard to take a day away from your work.
 I expect many MAP students were asking themselves why they couldn't make progress on their projects or get ready for upcoming presentations [1].

 I spent most of the morning doing administrative work related to issues of inclusion and then watching videos about inclusion.
 I